Jack jumper ant: First aid and emergency treatment

 If no signs of an allergic reaction are present, an ice pack or commercially available sprays are used to relieve the pain.
 Stingose is also recommended to treat a jack jumper sting.
 Other treatments include washing the stung area with soap and water, and if continuous pain remains for several days, antihistamine tablets are taken for one to three days.

 Emergency treatment is needed in a case of a severe allergic reaction.
-Before calling for help, laying a person down and elevating the legs is suggested.
-Depending on a patients needs, they will be given an EpiPen or an Anapen to use in case they are stung.
+Before calling for help, have the person lie down and elevate their legs.
+Depending on a patient's needs, they will be given an EpiPen or an Anapen to use in case they are stung.
 In a scenario of experiencing anaphylaxis, further doses of adrenaline and intravenous infusions may be required.
 Some with severe anaphylaxis may suffer cardiac arrest and will need resuscitation.
 Inhalers may additionally be used in case a victim has asthma and experiences a reaction from a sting.
 The use of ACE inhibitors is not recommended, as it is known to increase the risk of anaphylaxis.
 Medications like antihistamines, H2 blockers, corticosteroids and anti-leukotrienes have no effect on anaphylaxis.

 There are several bush remedies used to treat jack jumper stings (and any other Myrmecia sting).
 The young tips of a bracken fern provide a useful bush remedy to treat jack jumper stings, discovered and currently used by indigenous Australians.
 The tips are rubbed on the stung area, and may relieve the local pain after getting stung.
 Another plant used as a bush remedy is Carpobrotus glaucescens (known as angular sea-fig or pigface).